fresh-creations/tammy/README.md

 # Tammy
-Tammy is an open-source python/pytorch project for music-based video generation with machine learning.
-In other words, it allows to automatically generate videos taking into account various aspects of a song (e.g. BPM or piano pattern).
+Tammy is an open-source project that harnesses the power of deep learning to generate visually stunning music videos.
+Written in Python and PyTorch, it allows users to automatically generate videos that are synchronized with various aspects of a song, such as its BPM or piano pattern.
+The project utilizes deep learning models at various stages of the video generation process, including frame generation with GANs, spatial upscaling with super-resolution models, and temporal upsampling with frame interpolation models.
+The aim of this project is to provide an easy-to-use pipeline for combining different models to create unique and captivating music videos.

 **Quick start**